 The first is that you get a load of calories that you don’t need that have very little nutritional value in energy and satiety.
 The second is that they cause a spike in blood sugar.
 That crashes pretty soon after, leaving you feeling tired, unhappy, and craving more food more often than not.
 So that’s even more calories still.

 Although smoothies and juices are packed full of nutrients and vitamins, these are still one to watch if you’re trying to lose weight.
 They’re an awesome treat since they taste so good, but sadly because of the sheer concentration of fruit that goes into them alone (without added sugar), you’re looking at a load of natural sugar.
 It’s much better than the unnatural sugars from sweets etc., but it’s still full of the stuff.

 3. Fat-Free Products

 The problem, however, is that these foods often have a hidden ingredient.
-You guessed it again; it's sugar.
-To make up for the taste of boring fat-free yoghurt, more often than not, it’s filled with fruit and sugar instead.
-That’s exactly the same problem as before, but this time, you don’t even know about it.
+You guessed it again; it’s sugar.
+To make up for the taste of boring fat-free yoghurt, it’s filled with fruit and sugar instead.
+That’s precisely the same problem as before, but you don’t even know about it this time.

 4. Trans Fats

 While we’re on the subject of those hidden foods that we don’t want in our diets, trans fats are one of the worst too, and you need to know about them.
 They’re put in lots of different processed foods (often called emulsifiers) as a way to keep things glued together, preserve shelf life, and even taste better (like with fast food).
 But, unfortunately, they are seriously bad news for your health, and if you’re trying to lose weight, you need to avoid these foods too.